DPotoyan/Chem324/_build/AppendixA_complex_numbers.md

-### Sympy and complex numbers
+## Sympy and complex numbers

-Below we will use symbolic python to derive Euler's relation and to evaluate a few integrals.
+Below we will use symbolic python to derive Euler's relation by expanding sines, conse and exp in taylor series.
+If you have used Mathematica, WolfraALpha, or another math software that uses symbols than Sympy is essetnially python version of that.
+The central objects in Sympy are variables which we define and than do symbolic operations such as expand in series, differnetiate, simplify expression, integrate etc.